-Colin is the President of the Ontario Bar Association (OBA).
+Colin is the Past President of the Ontario Bar Association (OBA).
 He is the former Chair of the Civil Litigation executive of the OBA.
-He is also a member of the ABA, the American Association for Justice, the Advocates Society, and has the Q.Arb. designation from the ADR Institute of Ontario.
+He is also a member of the Advocates Society, and has the Q.Arb. designation from the ADR Institute of Ontario.
 In 2019 he took the Harvard mediation course.
 In October 2019 he was appointed an interim Adjudicator under the Construction Act.

 Colin obtained his first law degree from Trinity College, Dublin in 1982 and his LL.M., primarily in the field of environmental law, from Osgoode Hall Law School in 1983.
 Returning to Ireland in 1983, he taught law (numerous subjects) at University College, Cork (U.C.C.) until 1986.
 During that time, however, he returned to Osgoode Hall Law School as a visiting professor (teaching property and municipal law) for the fall semester in 1985.
 Colin moved permanently to Canada in 1986 where he practiced administrative law with Goodman & Goodman for a year.

 Upon his call to the Ontario Bar in 1988 he preferred to practise commercial litigation and joined Teplitsky, Colson, where he stayed for some 15 years, before starting his own litigation boutique-which is now called Stevenson Whelton LLP (SW).
-SW now has 10 lawyers in four locations.
+SW now has 11 lawyers in three locations.

 Successfully opposed a challenge to an international arbitral award